-I don’t know that there are any specific breeds or types of dogs that shouldn’t wear a no-pull harness.
+I don’t know that there are any specific breeds or types of dogs that shouldn’t wear a no pull harness.

-Sometimes, I think it’s just a matter of trying out a few tools with your dog and choosing whatever seems to work best for you.
+It’s just a matter of trying out a few tools with your dog and choosing whatever seems to work best for you.
 I certainly used a variety of options when I was beginning to teach my Lab mix Ace to heel.

-Do you use a no-pull harness for your dog?
+Do you use a no pull harness for your dog?

-Also see my related posts:
+Also see my related articles: